Starting a business on eBay takes a lot of preparation.

 - And any other applicable fees.

-Consider adding the final value fee to your shipping costs, taxes, and others.
+Consider adding the final value fee to your shipping costs, taxes, and other fees.

 You’ll also need to study the international fees you pay when shipping to a buyer outside your country since it affects the final value fee.